🥂

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

-Farming at Pouillon has been in organic conversion since 2003, with biodynamic principles integrated over the following two decades: preparations 500 and 501 are applied in the vineyards, composting and herbal sprays support soil biology, cover crops manage vigor, and horse plowing preserves soil structure between rows.
-In the cellar, fermentations are conducted with native and ambient yeasts, with individual parcels vinified separately in vessels ranging from 600-liter barrels down to 220-liter foudres.
-The solera maintained in foudres since 1997 contributes 25 hectoliters annually to the Solera Extra Brut.
+Farming at Pouillon has been in organic conversion since 2003, with low-intervention practices developed over the following two decades: composting and herbal sprays support soil biology, cover crops manage vigor, and horse plowing preserves soil structure between rows.
+In the cellar, fermentations are conducted with native and ambient yeasts, with individual parcels vinified separately in a mix of barrels and foudres.
+The solera maintained in foudres since 1997, from which about 30 percent is racked off and replaced each year, feeds the Solera Extra Brut.
 The signature Méthode Fabrice Pouillon dispenses entirely with dosage sugar and relies on the natural residual sugars in the base wine to drive secondary fermentation, a technically demanding approach that places even greater emphasis on the quality of raw material arriving from the vineyard.

-• Biodynamic conversion started 2003; includes preparations 500/501, horse plowing, compost, cover crops, and pheromone confusion
+• Organic conversion started 2003; includes horse plowing, compost, and cover crops

-• Parcel-by-parcel fermentation with native and ambient yeasts in vessels from 220-liter foudres to 600-liter barrels
+• Parcel-by-parcel fermentation with native and ambient yeasts in a mix of barrels and foudres

-• Solera system maintained in foudres since 1997; 25 hectoliters drawn annually for the Solera Extra Brut cuvée
+• Solera system maintained in foudres since 1997; about 30 percent racked off and replaced each year for the Solera Extra Brut cuvée

 • Méthode Fabrice Pouillon uses no added sugars whatsoever, relying only on natural grape sugars for secondary fermentation